|

 Definition of rule noun from the Oxford Advanced Learner's Dictionary [countable] a statement of what may, must or must not be done in a particular situation or when playing a game She laid down strict rules for her tenants, including prompt payment of rent You can't just change the rules to suit yourself

-- Rule - definition of rule by The Free Dictionary
+- Rules - definition of rules by The Free Dictionary

 - RULE definition and meaning | Collins English Dictionary